We are here to serve all our families. Please let us know how else we can help you! Here is a list of our most frequently asked questions:

 In the case your child needs extra instruction, all our teachers are available one extra day during the week for questions/answers via phone, text, or email.
+Personal appointments can be made available and scheduled in our campus area, if necessary.
 Each teacher will give their students his/her personal information and availability on the first week of classes.
 However, we encourage each child to get together with another student in the class first to learn how to solve these challenges together.
 This will also help students grow relationships among each other.

 Yes.
 All grades are handed out by December 31st, for the first semester and by May 31st, for the second semester.
 Parents are responsible to relay that information to their umbrella schools.
 However, before grades are handed out all semester fees must be first paid in full.